IsaacCavallaro/up-bank-display/README.md

 # Up Bank Transaction Plotting

 This project allows you to fetch, process, and visualise transaction data using various types of plots.
 It fetches transaction data from a given account and plots the data using either a bar plot, line plot, or pie plot.
+You can then post this data directory to your notion workspace.

 ## Requirements